Rapptz/discord.py/docs/api.rst

         When this is the action, the type of :attr:`~AuditLogEntry.target` is the :class:`User` or :class:`Object` who got kicked.

+        When this is the action, the type of :attr:`~AuditLogEntry.extra` is set to an unspecified proxy object with one attribute:

+        - ``integration_type``: An optional string that denotes the type of integration that did the action.

         When this is the action, :attr:`~AuditLogEntry.changes` is empty.

     .. attribute:: member_prune